The lights are starting to appear on the outside of houses. The air is turning from the crispness of fall to the fragile cold of winter.

 What elements of Christmas are non-negotiable?
 What are those things that if they were taken out of the mix, it would not feel like Christmas?

 What words describe your Christmas season as it is right now?
-Busy, crazy, packed full, scrambling, rushing, graceful, joyful, peaceful, reflective, anticipating, reveling in wonder, stressful, depressing, anxious, full of amazement, the list goes on.
+Busy, crazy, packed full, scrambling, rushing, graceful, joyful, peaceful, reflective, anticipating, reveling in wonder, stressful, depressing, anxious, full of amazement…

-Instead of rushing here and there and everywhere this season, let’s pause.
+Instead of rushing here and there and everywhere this season, pause.

-Before the season takes control of our time, our emotions, and it seems like our actions, let turn the tables.
+Before the season takes control of your time, your emotions, and it seems like your actions, let’s turn the tables.

-Let’s take control of the holiday season this year.
-Let’s decide what is most important.
-Let’s make a choice to only allow those things on our calendar that help define those non-negotiable elements.
+Take control of the holiday season this year.
+Decide what’s most important before the season takes off without you.
+Make a choice to only allow those things on your calendar that help define those non-negotiable elements.
 To only include those things that help enhance that feeling of Christmas.
-Things that help elevate the importance of that which we say is most important.
+Things that help elevate the importance of that which you say is most important.
 In other words, let your calendar reflect your priorities!

 Christmas can either be a time to become unglued and shatter like that one glass ornament that inevitably hits the tile floor and breaks into a million pieces.
 Or it can be a time to draw us closer to each other, to bring us closer to the ones we love.
 To relive memories and stories of years past as we rediscover decorations (including that one decoration that you inevitably forget you had every year!).

-Let’s rediscover the real reason for the season this year and keep our focus there.
+Rediscover the real reason for the Christmas season this year and keep your focus there.

-If you don’t make the decision to be intentional about this season of the year, others will determine your priorities and that which is most important for you.
+Here’s the key: If you don’t make the decision to be intentional about this season of the year, others will determine your priorities for you.
 Don’t give that power to other people, to marketing media, to advertisements, to the demand of the relentless urgent tasks.
-Determine what is most important for you in your life and stay focused on that.
+Decide what is most important for you in your life and stay focused on that.
 Trust me, this one simple step will make this season less stressful, more enjoyable, less urgent, much more peaceful, and much more grace-filled.

 That just leaves one question: What do you want to focus on this season?